A lot of people are angry these days, and it really is pointless. They shout out in impotent frustration, raise their blood pressure and....

 The best bet, if you are in a condo, is to vote carefully for your condo board candidate, read the meeting minutes and then throw them away.
 The board members will either act in your best interests or not.
 And if not, your only recourse really is to sell your condo.
 See my article, Never Buy A Condo! for more information on that topic.
 If you really want to avoid the whole controversy, it is probably just better to rent an apartment.
 Chances are, you'll pay less in rent that it costs to own, and you rarely make money on condos anyway.

 So why do we get angry?
 It is a human reaction and human emotion.
-As I noted in my companion Losing Weight Now blog, your emotions, however, are often more a function of your body chemistry than anything else.
+Your emotions are often more a function of your body chemistry than anything else.
 If you are low on blood sugar, you will be more likely to get angry.
 So going to the bank at lunch hour, before you have eaten, is likely to make you angry, if the teller is an ass or there is a long line of time-wasters in front of you (and there always is, isn't there?).